-Filbert brushes – I find these the most versatile, because they can be used on their broadside or edge.
+Filbert brushes – This refers to the shape, like a cat tongue.
+I find these the most versatile, because they can be used on their broadside or edge.
 The rounded edges of the brush shape avoid the ‘chops’ that ‘flat’ or ‘bright’ brushes give.

 Sable rounds – a few of these can be handy for detailed work.

 Hog brushes – usually the cheapest of the brushes but also useful if you like expressive brushwork because they dig into the paint.
 Rounds or filberts in a variety of sizes can be very handy.
 A soak in water the night before makes them pretty supple.

 Mop brush – a mop brush resembles a makeup blusher brush.
 It is very handy for dappling at areas to produce soft glows, evenness and transitions.
 A small one and medium one are very handy.

 Glazing brush – smooth, broad synthetic brush will be handy for laying down brushstroke-free layers of paint.

 I follow a traditional basis where the workhorses and 80% or more of our work can be done with natural earth pigments.